Make a Gift

 Graduate Academic Grants are made to graduate students to assist with expenditure on projects which are directly related to their academic work, and to assist with the costs of attending conferences and research expenses.

-Applications are made by filling in the General Academic Grant Form which is available on the College’s SharePoint site (log in here).
+Applications are made by filling in the General Academic Grant Form which is available on the College’s SharePoint site, you will also find additional information on academic grants and frequently asked questions here also (log in here).

 If a course at the Language Teaching Centre directly relates to a postgraduate’s academic course of study, on the recommendation of the supervisor the Senior Tutor will authorise payment of half the course fees by the college (Graduates are advised to apply to their department or faculty for the funding of the other half of the fees.)
 Please note that such a grant must fall within the maximum entitlement of the graduate for any academic grants.
 Requests should be submitted to the Graduate and Academic Administrator.